Meet the Team

 Ecologist

-Elaine has been working as an environmental scientist and ecologist since 1994.
+Elaine co-founded Wetland Revival Trust with Damien and has been instrumental in the success it has achieved.
+She began working as an environmental scientist and ecologist in 1994.
 Her main focus is on wetland ecology and management, frog and reptile surveys, fire effects in the Box Ironbark and Eltham Copper Butterfly surveys and protection.
-Elaine is an experienced environmental educator and developed the popular Wetland Plant Identification and Ecology Course which is now run through WRT, as well as many other wetland related courses.
+Elaine is an experienced environmental educator and community engagement specialist.

 Voluntary Committee of Management